 Poseidon was an important god to the people of Crete, and to be recognized as their king, Minos knew he had to make a great sacrifice.
 Poseidon created a great white bull from the sea and sent it to be sacrificed by the king.
 However, Minos wanted to keep the beautiful bull for himself.
 Switching it out for a normal animal, he made the false sacrifice.

-How Pasiphae, Queen of Crete, Fell In Love With a Bull
+How Pasiphae, Queen of Crete, Fell in Love With a Bull

 Pasiphae was the daughter of the sun god Helios and sister of Circe.
 A witch, and daughter of a Titan, she was powerful in her own right.
 However, she was still only mortal and susceptible to the anger of the gods.

 According to Diodorus Siculus, Poseidon caused the queen, Pasiphae, to fall in love with the white bull.
-Obsessed with her, the queen called upon the great inventor Daedalus, to build a wooden bull she could hide in so that she might have sex with Poseidon’s animal.
+Obsessed with it, the queen called upon the great inventor Daedalus, to build a wooden bull she could hide in so that she might have sex with Poseidon’s animal.

 Pasiphae fell pregnant from her dalliance and eventually gave birth to the great monster Asterius.
-Half man, half-bull, he was The Minotaur.
+Half man, half-bull, he was the Minotaur.

 Scared of this new monster, Minos charged Daedalus to create a complex maze, or labyrinth, with which to trap Asterius.
-To keep the secret of the minotaur, and to further punish the inventor for his part in the creation, King Minos imprisoned Daedalus and his son Icarus alongside the monster.
+To keep the secret of the Minotaur, and to further punish the inventor for his part in the creation, King Minos imprisoned Daedalus and his son Icarus alongside the monster.

-Why Did Minos Have People Sacrificed in The Labyrinth?
+Why Did Minos Have People Sacrificed in the Labyrinth?

 One of Minos’ most famous children was his son, Androgeus.
 Androgeus was a great warrior and sportsman and would often attend the games in Athens.
 As revenge for his death, Minos insisted on the sacrifice of young Athenians every seven years.

 Androngeus may well have been as powerful and skilled as Heracles or Theseus, despite being purely mortal.
 Each year he would travel to Athens to compete in the games held to worship the gods.
-At one such games, Androngeus was said to have won every single sport he entered.
+At one such game, Androngeus was said to have won every single sport he entered.

 According to Pseudo-Apollodorus, King Aegeus asked the great warrior to kill the mythological “Marathon Bull” and Minos’ son died in the attempt.
 But in the myths of Plutarch and other sources, it is said that Aegeus simply had the child killed.

-However his son died, Minos believed it was at the hands of the people of Athens.
+However his son died, and Minos believed it was at the hands of the people of Athens.
 He planned to wage war on the city, but the great Oracle of Delphi suggested an offering made instead.

-How Did Theseus Kill The Minotaur?
+How Did Theseus Kill the Minotaur?

 Many Greek and Roman historians record the story of Theseus and his travels, including Ovid, Virgil, and Plutarch.
-All agree that Theseus was able to avoid getting lost in The Great Labyrinth thanks to a gift from Minos’ daughter; a thread he had been given by Ariadne, the daughter of Minos.
+All agree that Theseus was able to avoid getting lost in the Great Labyrinth thanks to a gift from Minos’ daughter; a thread he had been given by Ariadne, the daughter of Minos.